UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_Scotland/NHSS_intro.md

 # NHS Scotland data
->Last modified: 20 Jun 2025
+>Last modified: 23 Jun 2025
-<div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>UK LLC has conditional approval from Public Health Scotland to flow Scottish health data into the UK LLC Trusted Research Environment (TRE).</strong></div>
+<div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>UK LLC has conditional approval from the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care (HSC-PBPP) to flow Scottish health data into the UK LLC Trusted Research Environment (TRE).</strong></div>
 <br>

-Public Health Scotland (PHS) has permitted UK LLC to publish the **datasets** that will be available to request access to in due course.
-UK LLC continues to work with PHS to finalise which LPS will be linked to these datasets.
+Below is the list of **datasets** that will be available to request access to in due course.
+UK LLC continues to work with the HSC-PBPP to finalise which LPS will be linked to these datasets.
 We will update this page with more information as it becomes available.

 |**Dataset**|**Data controller**|**Link**|
 |---|:---:|:---:|